Terms and Conditions

 (4) We will not make any refunds in respect of any unused element of your holiday, including but not restricted to any cruise portion, hotel accommodation, land-based programme, flights or transfers.

 (1) Guests are required as a condition of our accepting your booking to take out adequate and appropriate holiday insurance to cover as a minimum all travel, cancellation, curtailment, medical and repatriation liabilities (including where these arise as a result of circumstances outside your control such as, without limitation, accident or illness or inability to travel for other reasons).
 You must purchase your travel insurance policy within 14 days of making full payment for your holiday at latest but you are recommended to do so before or at the time of booking.

-(2) Please be aware that any advice against non-essential international travel (including as a result of COVID-19) issued by the UK Foreign, Commonwealth and Development Office (or equivalent authorities outside the UK for citizens of those countries) may have an impact on your travel insurance.
+(2) Please be aware that any advice against non-essential international travel (including as a result of COVID-19) issued by the Foreign Ministry of your country of residence may have an impact on your travel insurance.
 You must check the policy terms prior to purchasing your insurance.

 (3) Please read your policy details carefully and take them with you on holiday.
 It is your responsibility to ensure that the insurance cover you purchase is suitable for your particular needs.
 We do not check the extent or adequacy of the cover provided by any insurance policies.